CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

 The copy-paste function from your computer/laptop to your virtual desktop is limited for security reasons.
 However it is possible to copy-paste text with Clipboard.
 Copy-paste works only in one direction: from your computer to virtual desktop.

-#### Step by step
+#### Step by step tutorial
 1. Go to virtual desktop and open the Clipboard with a key combination **Cntrl+Alt+Shift** and click *Paste*.
 2. Activate the copy-paste function by selecting input method ***Text input*** (the Clipboard panel will close automatically after the selection).
 3. Now you can copy text normally from your computer (Cntrl+C or mouse right click).
 4. Paste the text inside your virtual desktop (Cntrl+C).

 Note: Don't close Clipboard panel with **Cntrl+Alt+Shift**, this might disable the copy-paste function.
 Please note you have to activate the copy-paste function again every time you use your virtual desktop.

-![SD Desktop Clipboard screenshot](images/desktop/SD-Desktop-Clipboard.png)
+![SD Desktop Clipboard screenshot](images/desktop/SD-Desktop-Clipboard.png) *Appearance of the Clipboard (Guacamole tools) may vary a bit depending on browser and local operating system.*

 ## Accessing encrypted sensitive data within SD Desktop